A walk through the market

 3

-Her nose catches a strong smell of fresh.
+Tinkhani's nose catches a strong smell of smoke from roasting chicken.

-It feels like several kitchens have been combined into one.
+It looks like several kitchens have been combined into a big one.

 4